 Gel memory foam contains liquid gel or gel beads swirled or infused into the mattress, enhancing its coolness.
 Gel beads (tiny capsules filled with gel) decrease the temperature of your bed.
 The gel comprises “phase-changing materials,” also known as “PCM,” which start off as solid and transform into liquid, absorbing your body heat.

 The exact constituents of PCM is a closely-guarded secret by mattress manufacturers—it’s made of some synthetic materials and chemicals which are not known to be harmful.
+Gel foam may be paired with a fabric cover that also features PCM to establish a cooling mattress.

 Plant-Based Memory Foam